Skip to content

 For couples that separate, making suitable arrangements for children to spend time with both of their parents, and other family members, is a priority.

-Psychological research clearly shows that it is not divorce or separation which causes long-term problems for children but rather the effect of living with parental conflict post-separation.
-And this conflict takes its toll on parents too.
-Parental alienation can also have a negative effect on a child’s well-being, and this is something that our child arrangement solicitors can advise on if needed.
+Psychological research shows that it is not divorce or separation which causes long-term problems for children but rather the effect of living with parental conflict post-separation.
+This conflict also impacts parents.
+Parental alienation can have a negative impact on a child’s wellbeing and this is something a specialist child arrangements solicitor from David Gray can advise on if necessary.

 Separation and mediation services

-Our child arrangement solicitors will advise you about your options for discussing and resolving arrangements for your children in a constructive and sensitive way.
-This includes advising you about the various processes available to you including family mediationchild custody mediation and collaborative family law, together with support services that you may find helpful.
+An expert child arrangements solicitor from David Gray can support you and your ex-partner reach an agreement and resolving arrangements for your children in a constructive and sensitive way.
+This includes advising you on the processes available to you, including family mediation, child custody mediation and collaborative family law, together with support services that you may find helpful.

 What is a child arrangements order ?